BadboYBG/SPOJ/README.md

-# thedi
+# Shaun Murpy
-CUỘC SỐNG MÀ!
+that life!